 There are several benefits to debt consolidation.
 The largest being you can save a significant amount of money.
 If the debt you’re consolidating has a lower interest rate than your initial debt payments, the new consolidated payment will total less than what you were paying before.

 The second benefit is that combining your high-interest debt payments into one consolidated payment makes keeping track of your debt and how much you owe a much simpler process.
-Finally, many debt consolidation methods utilize a fixed-interest rate, including most personal loans, meaning you’ll know exactly what you owe each month.

 When choosing your personal loan terms, you have flexibility in choosing what term works best for you.
 A shorter term (length of the loan) will typically result in a lower APR.
 You’ll pay less in interest this way, but your monthly payments will be higher.
 Conversely, a longer term will likely have a higher APR, but the monthly payments will be more manageable.
 The right answer will depend on your personal situation—decide what’s in your budget to pay every month and how aggressively you want to tackle your debt and decide from there.

-While personal loans are a great way to consolidate debt, there are a couple considerations to think about before applying for one.
 One is that you will be expected to pay your personal loan back in a fixed increment every month.
-Unlike a credit card minimum payment, which are often a low percentage of the amount you owe, personal loan payments can be more significant.
+Unlike a minimum payment on a credit card, which is often a low percentage of the amount you owe, personal loan payments can be more significant.
 For example, if you take out a $5,000 personal loan for 12 months, you will be expected to pay that amount back, plus interest, within those 12 months.

-Personal loans also aren’t the only debt consolidation option out there, and the best option for you will depend on personal circumstances.
+Personal loans also aren’t the only debt consolidation option out there, and the best option for you will depend on your personal circumstances.
 For example, home equity lines of credit (HELOCs) and credit card balance transfer offers are also common debt consolidation methods.

 with an Alliant high-rate saving account